 The library conducts the review for formatting of all dissertations.
 Students will submit completed dissertations directly to the library and hand all the requisite paperwork (for University Microfilms International and the National Opinion Research Center).
-For additional information contact Sara Patton, University Dissertations and Theses Coordinator.
-He can be reached at (703)993-2222, spatton@gmu.edu, or www.gmu.edu/library/specialcollections/dtwebguide.htm.
+For additional information contact Sarah Patton, University Dissertations and Theses Coordinator.
+She can be reached at (703) 993-2222, spatton@gmu.edu, or https://thesis.gmu.edu